msucorey/jogger/README.md

 This project was implemented with the following technologies:

-- Object-oriented JavaScript and `jQuery` for overall structure and game logic,
+- Object-oriented JavaScript for overall structure and game logic,
 - `HTML5 Canvas` for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.

-In addition to the webpack entry file, there will be several scripts involved in this project:
+In addition to the webpack entry file, there are several scripts involved in this project:

 `game_view.js`: Stores a `Game` instance and a `canvas` context the game renders into.